-The Children’s Law Center has a program that can match you with another young adult who has been in foster care.
-Your peer advocate can help you figure out how extended foster care to age 21 works.
-To find out about peer advocates, visit clccal.org/youth or email firstname.lastname@example.org.
+That is where our peer advocates come in.
+The Children’s Law Center has a program that can match you with a peer who has been in foster care too.
+Your peer advocate can help you figure out how extended foster care to age 21 works, and whether it will work for you.
+Visit clccal.org/youth/peeradvocate or email firstname.lastname@example.org.

-- Peer support at youth meetings and conferences
+- supporting you at case meetings and conferences

 About the Children’s Law Center of California